jrs-innovation-center/CODEcampAS/2-first-web-site/story.md

 Lets create an origin story for your character.

-Using [Mad Libs](https://jsbin.com/gademu/6/embed?output) on the web site *JS Bin* we can create a story for your character and attach the story to your web page as a paragraph.
+Using [Mad Libs](https://jsbin.com/gademu/6/embed?output) on the website *JS Bin*, we can create a story for your character and attach the story to your web page as a paragraph.

 <a class="jsbin-embed" href="https://jsbin.com/gademu/7/embed?output">Go there by clicking here</a>